» Application Period: January 15, 2016 – March 1, 2016

 • Implement, integrate, and align assessment strategies with course learning outcomes

 • Create a community of practitioners to sustain improvements in teaching and learning

-The first face-to-face meeting of Assessment Scholars is the Measuring Student Learning Institute, a four-day training session held in the summer at the headquarters of the American Society for Microbiology in Washington, DC.
-The institute has its own unique set of goals:
+The face-to-face meeting of Assessment Scholars is the Measuring Student Learning Institute, a three-day training session held in the summer just before the ASM Conference for Undergraduate Educators (ASMCUE; located at the same hotel).
+The face-to-face meeting has its own unique set of goals:

 • Develop measurable learning outcomes grounded in research on how people learn

 • Develop formative and summative assessments that align with course learning outcomes

 • Develop teaching methods or approaches that align with learning goals and assessments